Frecuencio/sqlbuddy-php7/README.md

 =============

 ---

 SQL Buddy fork with compatibility for PHP 5.5+ (PHP 7 Included).
 Plus, new MySQL column types.

-SQL Buddy - IG Review: [http://interruptorgeek.com/sql-buddy-ig-review/](http://interruptorgeek.com/sql-buddy-ig-review/)

 Original page: [http://sqlbuddy.com/](http://sqlbuddy.com/)

 ---
 # How to install:

 Simply copy the 'sqlbuddy' folder onto your server.
 Easy peasy.

 ---
-# Why i'm giving support to SQL Buddy?
+# Why i'm not giving support to SQL Buddy anymore?

-phpMyAdmin is really good to manage databases, but sometimes it's messy and slow.

-My phpMyAdmin uncompressed folder weigths about 36 MB, while PHP Buddy is requiring only 1.2 MB.
+First of all, most of the code was written by Calvin Lough back in 2011.
+He did a really nice work, but nowadays, it surely contains code not optimized and unsafe.

+This version was tested in php 7.4 and seems working fine, but i suggest migrating to another up-to-date solution.